-The hydration state (cell volume) of muscle cells appears to be an important determinant of protein catabolism, anabolism in health and disease.
+The hydration state (cell volume) of muscle cells is an important determinant of protein anabolism.
 Increasing muscle cell volume or hydration status acts as an independent anabolic signal as it initiates the cellular mechanisms needed to preserve and create net gains in muscle1.
 Muscle cell hydration is a determining factor in muscle growth.

-Certain proteins and supplements can affect muscle cell volume and anabolic/catabolic responses to training.
+Certain proteins and supplements can affect muscle cell volume and the anabolic/catabolic responses to training.

-Therefore promoting cell hydration with muscles with strategic supplementation before and in the hours immeidately following intense exercise can enhance muscle anabolism and results from heavy resistance training.
+Therefore promoting cell hydration with muscles with strategic supplementation before and in the hours immediately following intense exercise can enhance muscle anabolism and dramatically increase results from heavy resistance training.

 Cell volumizing strategy during intense training programs:

 Note: Micronized Creatine should also be used here as creatine is also a known cell volumizer - 5 grams.

 Non training days: to maintain elevated cell volume & anabolism, 1 serving (5-10 grams) GL3 L-Glutamine per day.

 1. Haussinger D, Hallbrucker C, vom Dahl S, Lang F, Gerok W. Cell swelling inhibits proteolysis in perfused rat liver.
 Biochem J 272: 239-42, 1990.